Our Story

 Where Bioelectronics Meets Healing

-These early results gave us confidence that the technology could eventually become a real medical solution.
+These early results support the potential for our technology to become a real medical solution for improved wound healing.

 Mission

-To move closer to clinical reality, we began collaborating with partners who specialize in testing wound-care therapies on donated human skin from surgical procedures.
-These models allow researchers to study wound healing in real human tissue under controlled conditions.
+That is why Bioelectrix is studying its technology in donated human skin from surgical procedures.
+These models let us measure wound healing in real human tissue under controlled conditions.

 The present